onleines/coincharge-bot/README.md

     ├── Evidence Grounding
     ├── Answer Generation
     └── Question Analytics
              │
              ▼
            Qdrant
              │
              ├── Coincharge Knowledge Base
              ├── Coinsnap Knowledge Base
              ├── Coinpages Knowledge Base
              └── Coinsnap Developer Documentation
 ```

-The backend uses Qdrant for the knowledge collections and an OpenAI model for embeddings and answer generation.
+The backend uses Qdrant for the knowledge collections and OpenAI models for embeddings and answer generation.

 ---

-## Updating the knowledge base
+## Updating the Knowledge Base

 Website content is indexed separately from the WordPress plugin.

-When articles on Coincharge, Coinsnap or Coinpages are changed, the corresponding knowledge base can be re-indexed so that the support assistant uses the updated information.
+When articles on Coincharge, Coinsnap, Coinpages or the Coinsnap developer documentation are changed, the corresponding knowledge base can be re-indexed so that the support assistant uses the updated information.

 This allows editors to improve the quality of AI answers by improving the underlying source content without modifying the WordPress frontend.